catenglaender/public-notes/ILIAS-development/2025/toolbar-actions-to-data-table/toolbar-actions-to-data-table.md

 Adding sub-pages may be a function that is logical for a page toolbar.
 However, adding users to a table that happens to be on the page is actually breaking the logic.

 Seeing the toolbar as toolbar for managing page itself immediately disqualifies it for many things that it has been used for in the past.
-Some things should go to the table itself, as we have established, (adding table items, exporting table data) and some Tabs are actually page actions that would fit very well to a Toolbar in charge of the current page and its sub-pages (Manage).
+Some things should go to the table itself, as we have established, (adding table items, exporting table data) and some operations are actually page actions that would fit very well to a Toolbar in charge of the current page and its sub-pages (Manage).

 Currently, we cannot investigate this further.
 However, it seems that actual content pages and data views might require fundamentally different representation.

+As a future project we should examine which operations left inside the toolbar are page-/object-level actions and likely need a consistent place within the page header.

-Keeping the header in ILIAS uniform for both might hurt usability and prevent us from providing specialized interfaces for workflow steps with entirely different requirements.
+Keeping the header in ILIAS uniform for working with data and working with bodies of content might hurt usability and prevent us from providing specialized interfaces for workflow steps with entirely different requirements.
 If we introduce specialized data view screens those might actually manage the location of Add New buttons, View Controls, Filters and so on and not the components itself.

 ### Controls around Tables